UBS Bank Review 2025 – Pros & Cons

 So, I would not recommend changing to UBS if you use another cheaper bank.
 On the other hand, I would not necessarily switch from UBS to another, more affordable bank.

 Many people, especially expatriates, are pretty happy with this bank.
-And it is easier for a foreigner to use than a local or digital bank.
-They also have good English language support, compared to some other banks.
+It is easier for a foreigner to use than a local or digital bank.
+Compared to some other banks, it also has good English language support.

 Also, many believe their money is safer with UBS.
 I am not sure that is the case.
 We should remember that the SNB had to bail out UBS during the last financial crisis.
 The future will tell if they learned from their mistakes.